writethedocs/www/docs/blog/what-to-expect-as-a-speaker.rst

 **Your talk!
 Plus a Q&A session.**
   Your talk will be show at a given time (in the local conference timezone).
 Immediately after, there’ll be a short Q&A session in where you’re live with an emcee who’ll funnel questions to you from the chat (as well as any they might have themselves).
 This is where the sound check comes in.
 This is the only time you’re officially expected to be present and engaging with others.

-  In some of the Write The Docs documentation about conferences, you might find this phrase or something similar; that speakers are expected to actively participate in the conference.
+  In some of the Write the Docs documentation about conferences, you might find this phrase or something similar; that speakers are expected to actively participate in the conference.
 This is, in some ways, a leftover from when conferences were in-person events.
 For virtual conferences, when I asked, the messaging was this; attend, watch as many talks and be in as many unconference sessions as you want, be there and present for your Q&A; but you don’t have to “perform” or be “visible” for other peoples’ talks etc. You CAN, of course!
 But let your mental capacity and energy be your guide.

   Now, back to the Q&A; prepare to have fun with this!
 You effectively “gave” your talk a month ago, because you recorded it and sent it to someone else, only for it to be shown a set time to a large group of other people.
 And they’re all reacting to it at the same time!
 So, now is when you get to reflect, talk, answer weird and lovely questions.
 It can be super enjoyable and stimulating.
 Also, just FYI, this part will be appended to your actual talk when the recording goes on up YouTube.
 **Unconference sessions.**